ExpediaGroup/catalyst-server/README.md

 ### Advanced

-Here are some examples of the short-stop resolvers available that makes handling complex configuration and composition rather straight forward.
+Here are some examples of the `shortstop` resolvers which make handling complex configuration and composition rather straight forward.

 #### `file:` Reading a file into a value.
 ```json